 Players who want the best clean amp out there, regardless of cost should look to our Editor’s Choice winner, the Fender ’65 Twin Reverb Neo.
 This has been the clean amp of choice for guitarists at the highest levels for 7 decades now, and to this day, there’s very few alternatives that can even hold a candle to it.

 The Fender Pro Junior IV is about as simple as an amplifier gets.
 It has 15 watts of all tube power, generated by 2 x 12AX7 preamp tubes and 2 EL84 power tubes, supported by a solid state rectifier.
-The results, as you’ll read below, were staggering.
+The results, as you’ll read below, were staggering – so much that we named it our top pick for best small tube amp.
 We got beautiful cleans, a dynamic response, and tremendous pedal performance.

 Our first test was a dry signal check, straight from the guitar into the amp.
 The Pro Jr IV only has one input and one channel, with a single volume and a master tone knob, so the setup was the easiest of any amp on test.
 We worked through the volume range, starting a hair above zero, checking for clarity and cleanliness of tone.
 By time we got to noon, we had some serious volume output, but not even a hint of breakup – even with volume maxed on the guitar.